AlexAni115/Survey-Form-Task/readme.md

-This is a aimpke survey for created by DOM manuplation
+This is a simple survey for created by DOM manuplation